The Long Discourses

 DĀ 26 Knowledge of the Three Vedas (∥ DN 13) [T 1.104c17]

-A pair of priests have an argument about which of their teachers has the correct teaching that’s the way to Brahmā’s Heaven.
+A pair of priests have an argument about which of their teachers teaches the correct way to Brahmā’s Heaven.
 They decide to get the Buddha’s opinion on the matter.
-He explains why priests who study the three Vedas aren’t able to achieve this goal, then teaches them the practice of the four immeasurables (also known as the four abodes of Brahmā).
+He explains why priests who study the three Vedas aren’t able to achieve this goal, then teaches them the practice of the four immeasurables (also known as the four Brahma abodes).

 DĀ 27 The Fruits of the Ascetics (∥ DN 2) [T 1.107a20]

 King Ajātaśatru decides to visit the Buddha on an auspicious full moon night with his brother Jīvaka.
 He asks the Buddha what the fruits of the ascetic life are in the present and relates the various responses he received from the six heretical teachers.
+The Buddha explains the benefits of being a religious practitioner, which culminate with the gradual path to liberation (which has been abbreviated in this sūtra).
+Ajātaśatru then repents and takes refuge in the Buddha’s teaching.

-DĀ 28 [Poṭṭhapāda] (∥ DN 9) [T 1.109c23]
+DĀ 28 Pṛṣṭhapāla (∥ DN 9) [T 1.109c23]

-The Buddha sets out early one morning to solicit alms and decides to visit a grove where wanderers stayed to visit [Poṭṭhapāda].
-When he arrives, the wanderer tells him about the kinds of philosophical controversies that the wanderers and priests had recently about the nature of perception.
-The Buddha gives him a practical explanation using meditative attainments.
-On another occasion, Poṭṭhapāda and Hasthika visit the Buddha and report the reaction the other wanderers had to the Buddha’s teaching.
-Further discussion leads both wanderers to convert to the Buddha, and Poṭṭhapāda becomes an arhat.
+The Buddha sets out early one morning to solicit alms and decides to visit a wanderers’ grove to visit Pṛṣṭhapāla.
+When he arrives, the wanderer tells him about recent philosophical controversies among the wanderers and priests about the nature of perception.
+The Buddha gives him a practical explanation of perception in meditative attainments.
+On another occasion, Pṛṣṭhapāla and Hasthika visit the Buddha and report the reaction the other wanderers had to the Buddha’s teaching.
+Further discussion leads both wanderers to convert to the Buddha’s teaching, and Pṛṣṭhapāla becomes an arhat.

 DĀ 29 Lohitya (∥ DN 12) [T 1.112c20]